unlucky-shen/flakeBtw/README.md

 My attempt on making a "minimal"-ish NixOS flake.
 Still a work in progress...

-Experience has been FLAWLESS on NixOS sofar, best distro ong T_T
+Experience has been FLAWLESS on NixOS so far, best distro ong T_T

 ### Installation